jeynerarana/TFTPServer/README.md

 3. Connect to the TFTP server with the Linux TFTP client.
 Navigate to the other tab or terminal windows where you are running your client and connect to your server using `connect <yourserverIP>`, the terminal should look like so : `tftp> connect 192.168.0.15`
 4. Use `get <filename>` or `put <filename>` to send and recieve data
 ### Note: When you send a file to the server it will be saved in `files/` directory where the program is running.
 So please make sure that the `files/` is present when you run the server.
+I provided a files in the `files/` named `file.txt` this can be used to test the `get` command with your TFTP Client